Aermacchi MB339

 Aermacchi MB326

 Being a derivative of the MB326, it is logical that they are look-a-likes.
-The main difference is in the nose.
-The canopy of the MB326 consists of two two parts and the student and instructor sit at the same level.
+The main difference is in the front fuselage.
+The canopy of the MB326 consists of two parts, with a bow frame near the front.
+The student and instructor sit at the same level.
 In the MB339 the back seat is higher than the front seat, and the canopy has three parts.
 Also nose of the MB339 is more pointed.

 CASA C-101 Aviojet